Italian Tomato Salad

 Make the salad ahead of time: Although you can eat this cherry tomato salad right after assembling it, marinating it first will enhance the flavors and pickle the red onions, making them sweeter.
 It only needs to sit in the fridge for one to two hours.

 Transfer the salad to another bowl before serving: As the salad marinates, juices drain from the tomatoes and create more liquid at the bottom of the bowl.
-If you’re serving this to company and want it to look pretty, use a slotted spoon to transfer the salad to another bowl and discard the leftover liquid.
+If you're serving this to guests and want it to look pretty, use a slotted spoon to transfer the salad to another bowl and discard the leftover liquid.

-What are the best tomatoes for salad?
+What are the best tomatoes for Italian tomato salad?

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-Marinated Tomato Salad
+Italian Tomato Salad

 Servings 2 to 4